rachelshim/l-train-display/README.md

 I relied heavily on [this tutorial](https://howchoo.com/pi/raspberry-pi-led-matrix-panel) to set up the LED matrix and the Rapberry Pi.

+## Notes
+When reviewing the code please keep in mind that the vast majority of it was written between the hours of 1am and 3am

 ### Tests
 If it breaks it breaks 😔🤟